Your cart is currently empty.Continue Shopping

 The process of assessing the physical conditions of a property or an apartment is known as a home or property inspection.
 It can identify any actual or potential home issues that may need repairs.

-The process involves hiring a home inspector to perform a visual inspection and prepare a report that details the home's condition.
+The process involves hiring a home inspector to perform a visual inspection and prepare a property condition report that details the property's condition.
 It's essential to carry out a home inspection before a purchase or lease.

 What is a Home Inspection Checklist?